maciejpirog/cpp-effects/doc/quick-intro.md

 Data members of these classes are arguments of the commands.

-:point_right: In case you were wondering, there is nothing magical in `Command`.
+:point_right: There is nothing magical in `Command`.
 It is defined as follows:

 ```cpp
 template <typename Out>